myTapp/localyze/README.md

 # localize
-minimalist localization tool for both node.js and browser js
+minimalist localization tool for both node.js and browser